JUGDortmund/HireMe/README.md

 ### Operation manual

+The operation manual contains all information needed for the maintenance of the application.
-The operation manual is written in markdown and compiled to pdf.
+It is written in markdown and compiled to pdf.
 All source pages of the manual are located at

 ```